 - 9.a.
 Criteria Air Pollutant Review.
-Emissions of NO_x, CO, PM, VOC (as a precursor to O3), and SO2 are emitted at levels where no adverse ambient air quality impact is anticipated. - 9.b Toxic Air Pollutant Review.
-The existing equipment proposed in ADP application CL-3200 will not affect the type or quantity of TAP emissions.
+Emissions of NO_x, CO, PM, VOC (as a precursor to O3), and SO2 are emitted at levels where no adverse ambient air quality impact is anticipated. - 9.b Toxic Air Pollutant Review. - The existing equipment and new equipment as proposed in ADP application CL-3201 will not affect the type or quantity of TAP emissions.